All Episodes

 Pretty much.

-Yeah, now it's you gotta get a uh a mask of Hillary or Donald Trump.
+Yeah, now it's you got to get a mask of Hillary or Donald Trump.

-Oh no, now it's all it's cost a hundred dollars to outfit a kid in a stupid Halloween house.
+Now it's all, it costs $100 to outfit a kid in the stupid Halloween house.

-I would like to operate the Ingram Mangle tonight at ten, right after Hannity on the Fox News channel.
+The Ingram Angle tonight at 10, right after Hannity on the Fox News channel.

-You're really showing up, or is this a total lie?
+You really showing up or is this a total lie?

 I'm waiting.

-I'm waiting to see what I'm I'm gonna get like free stuff from you through the double boxes.
+I'm waiting to see what I'm going to get, like free stuff from you through the double boxes.

 Oh, man.

-Don't give me some, like, a healthy juice or something to keep me going at 10 o'clock.
+Don't give me some healthy juice or something to keep me going at 10 o'clock.

 Oh, now she's whining about her hour.